jbutko/express-ts-api-boilerplate/README.md

 **Note:** If inspect mode does not work for you, you need to configure ports by clicking on `Configure` button in `chrome://inspect/# devices`.
 The websocket port through which the inspect mode works is displayed during app launch in the command line ("Debugger listening on ws://127.0.0.1:9229/...").
 In this example you need to add `localhost:9229` in `Configure` settings.

+### API Endpoints params validation

+To validate input params sent from API user [Joi](https://github.com/hapijs/joi) package is used.
+At first you need to define validation schemas ([example](https://github.com/jbutko/express-ts-api-boilerplate/blob/master/src/app/components/Common/Common.validators.ts)).
+The next step is to import schemas in your router, instantite Joi validator and use it as middleware.
+This way you can separate params validation logic out of controllers.
+Check the [example](https://github.com/jbutko/express-ts-api-boilerplate/blob/master/src/app/routers/Common.router.ts).

 ### Production deployment example

 Clone the repo on any unix (cloud) server.
 Make a build of the app: